djgroen/facs/README.md

 ## What is FACS?

 FACS is an agent-based modeling code that simulates the spread of flu and coronaviruses in local regions.
-So far, it has been used to model the spread of COVID-19 across various regions in Europe, including the United Kingdom—specifically Greater London, South-East, and North-West England; Lithuania’s region of Klaipėda; Romania’s city of Călărași; and Türkiye’s cities of Ankara and Istanbul.
+So far, it has been used to model the spread of infectious across various regions in Europe, including the United Kingdom, specifically Greater London, South-East, and North-West England; Lithuania’s region of Klaipėda; Romania’s city of Călărași; and Türkiye’s cities of Ankara and Istanbul.

 ## How FACS Works?